 Let's cut right to the chase: Vitamin A is widely considered to be the most beloved hero ingredient in all of dermatology.
 Confused because you perhaps haven't heard of it?
 Well, you probably have heard of retinol or retinoids, right?
-They're all one and the same; retinoids are the preformed, or active, form of vitamin A. Ahead, board-certified dermatologist Dr. Robyn Gmryek of Park View Laser Dermatology in New York City, board-certified dermatologist Dr. Lucy Chen of Riverchase Dermatology in Miami, FL, and cosmetic chemist David Petrillo, founder of Perfect Image, offer a deep dive on this A+ vitamin (pun intended).
+They're all one and the same; retinoids are the preformed, or active, form of vitamin A. Vitamin A is featured in many anti-aging serums and face oils.
+Ahead, we speak with two board-certified dermatologists and a cosmetic chemist to offer a deep dive on this A+ vitamin (pun intended).

 Type of ingredient: Retinoid

-Who should use it: According to Gmyrek, everyone starting in their mid-20s (and even earlier if you're battling acne), with the exception of women who are pregnant or breast-feeding.
+Who should use it: According to Gmyrek, everyone starting in their mid-20s (and even earlier if you're battling acne), except for women who are pregnant or breastfeeding.
 Depending on the formulation, vitamin A can potentially be too irritating for those with sensitive skin.

 How often can you use it: Daily, or more specifically, nightly, once your skin has acclimated to the ingredient.

 Works well with: Always pair vitamin A with sunscreen, as it can make your skin more sensitive to the sun.
 Many formulas incorporate soothing ingredients such as chamomile, or hydrating ingredients such as hyaluronic acid with vitamin A, to help increase the tolerability of a product, says Petrillo.

 Don't use with: Alpha-hydroxy acids, such as glycolic acid, complement vitamin A's anti-aging effects nicely, though using the two in tandem can increase the likelihood of irritation so proceed with caution, says Gmyrek.